15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 Social Media (organic)

-Social Media is critical for an eCommerce brand.
+Social Media is critical for an eCommerce and an App brand.
 Your outbound strategy will create awareness and lead people to your website.

-Top Social Media platforms for eCommerce: Pinterest, Shoppable Instagram and Facebook are your top choices.
+Top Social Media platforms for eCommerce and Consumer Apps: Pinterest, Shoppable Instagram and Facebook are your top choices.

 Warning: it is hard to measure conversions and revenue from social.
-Many eCommerce companies neglect to invest into these channels as they cannot measure it directly.
+Many eCommerce and App companies neglect to invest into these channels as they cannot measure it directly.

 Do not get discouraged if you do not see immediate purchases.
 As a rule, most of the social media driven conversions happen after 2 or 3rd visit.
 Use one of the Google Analytics report templates to monitor your traffic.